srinivasa-mallidi/SM-MachineLearning/ML Projects/README.md

 ## How to Use
-To explore a case study, click on the link in the table above.
+Click on the link in the table above.
 Each repository contains detailed documentation and the necessary code to reproduce the analysis.